-- (e) Have a gate that is self-closing [and have], with a self-latching mechanism which is in proper working order and out of the reach of young children. - [3.]
-4. If a foster home is licensed to care only for children [other than toddlers:] who are 5 years of age or more: - (a) [The] Except as otherwise provided in paragraph (b), the area surrounding [a pool or hot tub, regardless of whether the pool or hot tub is located in or above the ground,] an empty water feature or standing body of water must be fenced and locked in a manner which prevents access by children or others who are not entitled to [use the pool or hot tub;] be on the premises; or - (b) If the area surrounding the [pool or hot tub] empty water feature or standing body of water is not fenced, there must be a [secured,] locked, protective [covering] cover which will not allow access by a child.
-[Pool covers must be completely removed when the pool is in use.
-When the pool cover is in place, it ] Any pool cover must be free from standing water. - [4.]
-5. A reaching pole with a life hook, and a ring buoy, must be [provided] present and accessible at all times as minimum safety devices unless the [pool, pond or other] standing body of water is such that a person supervising a child is able, without entering the water, to reach the child in the water and remove the child by hand. - [5.]
-6. Steps leading to an above-ground pool must be removed when the pool is not in use. - [6.
-Saunas, tanning booths and other attractive nuisances]

-- 7. Any sauna or tanning booth on the premises of a foster home must be locked in a manner which prevents access by children. - [7.]
-8. If a wading or inflatable pool is used, it must be constructed, maintained and used in a manner which safeguards the lives and health of the children.
-A wading or inflatable pool must be emptied when not in use or comply with all regulations applicable to a [swimming pool. - 8.
-A sauna or any freestanding body of water located on the premises of the foster home must be inaccessible to children, including, without limitation, a pool or hot tub.
-Equipment or materials used by children must not be stored in such areas.} standing body of water. - 9.
-If a foster home has access to a community pool, the foster parents and staff shall ensure that a child does not enter the pool area unless: - (a) The child is under the direct supervision of a foster parent or staff member; and - (b) The pool is equipped with a reaching pole with a life hook, and a ring buoy. - 10.
-As used in this section [, "toddlers" means children who are at least 12 months of age but less than 5 years of age.]: - (a) "Empty water feature" includes, without limitation, an empty pool. - (b) "Standing body of water" includes, without limitation, any lake, pond or in-ground or above-ground pool, hot tub or large stationary bird bath. - NAC 424.425 Mobile homes.
-(NRS 424.020) Mobile homes shall be skirted with latticed or solid skirting, and securely anchored to the ground by cables or tie-down straps.
+- 3. The fence required by subsection 2 must: - (a) Be at least 4 feet high on all sides. - (b) Have no vertical opening more than 4 inches wide. - (c) Be of such a design that young children cannot climb it or squeeze under it.
+The use of a chain link fence is prohibited. - (d) Not obstruct the view of the empty water feature, standing body of water or surrounding area from the house. - (e) Have a gate that is self-closing, with a self-latching mechanism which is in proper working order and out of the reach of young children. - 4.
+If a foster home is licensed to care only for children who are 5 years of age or more: - (a) Except as otherwise provided in paragraph (b), the area surrounding an empty water feature or standing body of water must be fenced and locked in a manner which prevents access by children or others who are not entitled to be on the premises; or - (b) If the area surrounding the empty water feature or standing body of water is not fenced, there must be a locked, protective cover which will not allow access by a child.
+Any pool cover must be free from standing water. - 5.
+A reaching pole with a life hook, and a ring buoy, must be present and accessible at all times as minimum safety devices unless the standing body of water is such that a person supervising a child is able, without entering the water, to reach the child in the water and remove the child by hand. - 6.
+Steps leading to an above-ground pool must be removed when the pool is not in use. - 7.
+Any sauna or tanning booth on the premises of a foster home must be locked in a manner which prevents access by children. - 8.
+If a swimming pool cannot be emptied after each use, the pool must have a working pump and filtration system. - 9.
+If a wading or inflatable pool is used, it must be constructed, maintained, and used in a manner which safeguards the lives and health of the children.
+A wading or inflatable pool must be emptied when not in use or comply with all regulations applicable to a pool or other standing body of water. - 10.
+If a foster home has access to a community pool, the foster parents and staff shall ensure that a child does not enter the pool area unless: - (a) The child is under the direct supervision of a foster parent or staff member; and - (b) The pool is equipped with a reaching pole with a life hook and a ring buoy. - 11.
+As used in this section: - (a) "Empty water feature" includes, without limitation, an empty pool. - (b) "Standing body of water" includes, without limitation, any lake, pond or or above-ground pool, hot tub or large stationary bird bath.